scf37/fpscala2/README.md

 Production-grade todo app REST API in functional scala

 This is an effort to create high quality application using FP approach with cats.
-As this is an learning project, custom code is preferred over existing FP libraries.
+As this is a learning project, custom code is preferred over existing FP libraries.

 Features so far: